-1. Complete an application for admission or readmission to the School of Nursing.

-- 2. At the time of application for admission or readmission, submit a statement, which addresses the reason for the withdrawal or transfer, outlines what will be done by the student to ensure success in the School of Nursing, and discusses why the student should be given consideration to be admitted or re-admitted.
+- 1. Complete an application for admission or readmission to the School of Nursing and the University of Mobile. - 2.
+At the time of application for admission or readmission, submit a statement, which addresses the reason for the withdrawal or transfer, outlines what will be done by the student to ensure success in the School of Nursing, and discusses why the student should be given consideration to be admitted or re-admitted.
 The statement must be written by the student.
 Students who have earned two (2) failing grades in nursing courses or who have withdrawn from two (2) nursing courses are ineligible to be considered for admission or readmission into any other nursing program at the University of Mobile. - 3.
 The student will be required to have a personal interview with the Undergraduate Admission's Committee and/or the Dean.
 The student's complete academic record, including all clinical evaluations will be reviewed. - 4.
 Admission or readmission is not automatic or guaranteed.
 If eligible, students will be considered as part of the total applicant pool and acceptance will be based on space availability. - 5.
 All coursework must be completed within five (5) years of initial enrollment. - 6.
 A student requesting to transfer to UM from another school must submit a letter of good standing from the Dean of the former nursing program attended and have not received two (2) grades of "D" or "F" in nursing courses.

-Students who have not been re-enrolled for a time period longer than two (2) consecutive semesters must reapply for admission.
+Students who have not been re-enrolled for one semester must reapply for admission to the university and the School of Nursing.
 Student petitions for reactivation will be considered only one time during their program.
 Students applying for readmission will enter under the current School of Nursing Undergraduate Student Handbook.
-Students approved for readmission may be placed on probationary status at the discretion of the Undergraduate Program Chair and the Faculty Organization Committee.
+Students approved for readmission may be placed on probationary status at the discretion of the Undergraduate Program Chair and the Faculty Organization Committee the student must contact enrollment services to apply for readmission to the university.
+The application form to reapply for admission to the nursing program will be obtained from the School of Nursing.